SmugTheKiler/discord.js-bot-guid/readme.md

-# Part 6
+# Part 7
-Making your first embeds!
+Get rid of bad words in your awesome server!

-Make your bot send awesome embeds instead of just plain old text!
+Your bot will auto delete words in your guild (server) if it sees it!